-And now I’m glad I didn’t know
+And now, I’m glad I didn’t know

-The way it all would end
+the way it all would end,

-The way it all would go
+the way it all would go.

 – Tony Arata

-She paused to take a sip of her tea, then continued.
-“Now, she was a Fisher before she married my dad, you know.
-His name was Rural or Ruell, but everyone called him Bert.”
+She paused to take a sip of her tea, then she continued, “Now, she was a Fisher before she married my dad, you know.
+His name was Rural, but everyone called him Bert.”

-That picture of Mabel was the first family photo that grandma shared with me, and it remains one of my favorites.
+The portrait of Mabel was the first family photo that grandma shared with me, and it remains one of my favorites.
 I see so much hope in Mabel’s eyes, and confidence too.
 It is the photo of a young woman ready to take on the world.
-It is, quite simply, her defining image.

 Over the years, we heard bits and pieces about the lives of all of her siblings.
-We knew about Cleo, the one with the perfect complexion, and we knew about Lena, the career woman.
-We also knew about Morris, the family historian, and Cecil, the retired master sergeant.
+We knew about Cleo, the one with the perfect complexion; and Lena, the career woman.
+We knew about Morris, the family historian; and Cecil, the retired master sergeant.
 Oh, and don’t forget Nita (or maybe it was Violet?), the really funny sister with the good fashion sense…and so it went.

-Years later, when I researched Mabel’s life, I made it a goal to learn the rest of her story, tragedies and all.
+Years later, when I researched Mabel’s life, I made it a goal to learn the rest of the story, tragedies and all.

 And it turned out that Grandma was (almost) correct.